rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

 print("resourceWrapper:", changeNotificationRecieved.resourceWrapper)
 ```

-The value you recieve for resourceWrapper will either be None or a resource object.
+The value you receive for resourceWrapper will either be None or a resource object.
 If it is none this is because Ethos
 will not send the resource content for delete operations.
 If you saw none in the command above you can keep taking
 messages from the queue until you see an example which does not contain none.